vitejs/vite/CONTRIBUTING.md

 The Vite repo is a monorepo using pnpm workspaces.
 The package manager used to install and link dependencies must be [pnpm](https://pnpm.io/).

-To development and test the core `vite` package:
+To develop and test the core `vite` package:

 1. Go to `packages/vite` and run `pnpm run dev`.
 This starts `rollup` in watch mode.